Accessibility

 We offer accessible parking adjacent to the seating area.
 We also rent a handicapped-accessible porta-potty.
 In this picture, the car is in the best accessible spot (we have accessible parking for up to five vehicles, but this is the best one).
 In the empty space to the left is where the porta-potty goes.

-While it’s possible to watch the show from the parking slab (which is about 25′ from the stage), the official audience seating is in the lawn, which is flat, firm, and mown.
+While it’s possible to watch the show, which takes place on the porch of the house, from the parking slab (which is about 25′ from the stage), the official audience seating is in the lawn, which is flat, firm, and mown.
 The best seats are about 15 feet from the accessible parking.

 If you have any accessibility needs, we have a spot to share those in the checkout page for our ticket sales site.